-Retrieve Information from the Web
+Retrieve Information from a File System

-To retrieve content from a Web site, create a new fetch task.
-The connector runs fetch tasks automatically, based on the schedule that is defined in the configuration file.
+To automatically retrieve files from a file system, create a new fetch task by following these steps.
+The connector runs each fetch task automatically, based on the schedule that is configured in the configuration file.